webduvet/olive/README.md

 # olive
-Fake Promise simple and small library based on event.EventEmitter
+Fake Promise simple and small library based on event.EventEmitter ATM it is jus a playground and does not follow any convention

+the promise can have multiple then calls passing the promised values as parameters

+I think it could be handy to have then alternative behaving in synchronous maner

 ## Getting Started
 Install the module with: `npm install olive`